arnoesterhuizen/clickatell-overview-http/README.md

 1. 64 minutes after previous attempt
 1. 128 minutes after previous attempt
 1. 3 days after previous attempt

+After the last attempt we will not retry again, but you can still log in to Clickatell Developers' Central and get the message's latest status via our reporting tools.

 ## `charge`